nataliiasolomchak21/codeasy-quiz/README.md

 ![Unfixed bug with image](README-images/laptop-bug.png)
 </details>

-* On a laptop, the image in Home section is being positioned too low although the positioning for the div it is in is centered.
+* On a laptop, the image in Home section is positioned too low even though the positioning for the div it is in is centered.

 ### Fixed Bugs

-* I had an error appearing in a console when you go to Quiz Guide page.
-The error said to be with a "Start Quiz" button.
-I figured out that the reason it's showing an error is that there is no Javascript on this page yet there is a script element in a body of the page.
-So I removed the JavaScript files from quizguide.html page as there was no point of having them there.
+* I had an error appearing in the console when going to the Quiz Guide page.
+The error was related to the "Start Quiz" button.
+I figured out the reason it's showing an error is that there is no Javascript on this page, yet there is a script element in a body of the page.
+So I removed the JavaScript files from quizguide.html page as there was no need to have them there.

 ## Technologies Used